 Fennel is similar to onion in flavor and can be used in similar ways, but it has a much milder flavor and isn’t as good fresh.
 Our favorite way to cook fennel is by slicing it and keeping its rings together, then roasting those slices with a bit of parmesan cheese for an appetizer at your next party.

 While they have less versatility than other veggies on this list, turnips are still an excellent choice to pick up at the market.
-They can be thrown in when roasting other root veggies such as sweet potatoes, beets, carrots, and onions, or throw some olive oil and garlic on the pan with the turnip, and you’ll have a healthy and delicious side dish.
+They can be thrown in when roasting other root veggies, such as sweet potatoes, beets, carrots, and onions.
+You can also throw some olive oil and garlic on the pan with turnips for a healthy and delicious side dish.

 You might not be able to find all of these at your local farmers market, depending on where you live, but you’re sure to see some of them, and we encourage you to try them out if you haven’t before.